NipaDasGupta/DrowsinessDetection/README.md

 ```
 !cd Tensorflow/labelImg && python labelImg.py
 ```
-### 3. Partition augmented data (images + label files) manually in train and test folder (the ratio is 9:1)
-### 4. Use Augmentor library to augment images in vertically, horizontally, etc.
+### 3. Use Augmentor library to augment images in vertically, horizontally, etc.
-4.1 Install Augmentor using pip
+3.1 Install Augmentor using pip
 ```
 pip install Augmentor
 ```
-4.2 Import Augmentor
+3.2 Import Augmentor
 ```
 import Augmentor as A
 ```
-4.3 Adding operations to a pipeline
+3.3 Adding operations to a pipeline
 ```
 p = A.Pipeline("Tensorflow/workspace/images/train") or p = A.Pipeline("Tensorflow/workspace/images/test")
 ```
-4.4 Then add operations to the Pipeline object p as follows:
+3.4 Then add operations to the Pipeline object p as follows:
 ```
 p.flip_left_right(probability=0.5)
 p.greyscale(probability=0.2)